 The officers took them to “an abandoned place” where they “beat the men” and “took everything they had”, including their money, and repeatedly said “money, money”.
 Then, the respondent says:

 “They took us to the Greek border.
 They pushed us back.
 They took everything we had in that cold weather.
 They don’t have any respect for anybody—even a woman with her little kid.
 Then they took us to Greece.
 We kept walking in Greece until the Greece officers caught us.”

 The group was pushed back close to Mikro Dereio.

-The respondent said that three Greek officers:
+The respondent said that three men in uniform that he identified as greek police officers:

 “threatened us with weapons to stop walking.
 They hit us, they didn’t respect us either.
 Then they searched us.”
 The officers hit them with a tree branch, and “they hit everywhere, in the back, neck…they just hit you when they have the chance.”